Wafic2004/PlaceTime/README.md

 very useful to see what time in various places

+I am sorry if you that you are facing bad experiences with it shows "ERROR" or any problems, I am working on it to fix.

 ## Getting Started

 This project is a starting point for a Flutter application.